Our Spiritual, Moral, Social and Cultural provision is at the heart of everything we do at Billesley Primary School. It is evidenced in

 See also the following policies:

-At Billesley Primary School, we recognize the importance of specifically teaching SMSC education to our children and it, therefore, features in every curriculum area.
-Details of our provision are published on our website and the Billesley Blog.
+At Billesley Primary School, we recognise the importance of specifically teaching SMSC education to our children and it, therefore, features in every curriculum area.
+Details of our provision are published on our website and the schools social media avenues.

 Spiritual, Moral, Social and Cultural Provision at Billesley Primary School